Amit-jha98/cpp_DSA_oop/README.md

-# C++ Programming: DSA and OOPs Repository
+# C++ Programming: DSA and OOP Repository

-Welcome to the **C++ DSA and OOPs** repository!
+Welcome to the **C++ DSA and OOP** repository!
 This project is a comprehensive collection of theoretical concepts, code snippets, and implementations covering **Data Structures and Algorithms (DSA)**, **Object-Oriented Programming (OOP)**, and other important aspects of **C++ programming**.
 This repository is meticulously designed to help learners and developers master the art of problem-solving and programming in C++.

 ---

 ## About the Author

 Hello!
 My name is **Amit Kumar Jha**, and I am currently a student at **GEC Madhubani College**.
 I am passionate about programming, problem-solving, and software development.
-My aim is to make learning C++, DSA, and OOPs more accessible and engaging for everyone.
+My aim is to make learning C++, DSA, and OOP more accessible and engaging for everyone.
 Feel free to reach out to me for any questions, feedback, or collaboration opportunities.

 📧 Email: [Sumitkr95078@gmail.com](mailto:Sumitkr95078@gmail.com)